aantron/ocaml.org/data/planet/bap/compiling-arm-binaries-for-use-with-bap.md

 <ol>
   <li>
-    <p>You&rsquo;ll need to install an ARM compiler toolchain.
+    <p>You’ll need to install an ARM compiler toolchain.
 Depending on your needs,
 you can choose to use either the default toolchains included with the Ubuntu package repository, or a third-party toolchain based off of mainline gcc (e.g.  CodeSourcery, Linode, etc).</p>

-    <p>For our purposes, we&rsquo;ll stick with Ubuntu 14.04, which provides five
+    <p>For our purposes, we’ll stick with Ubuntu 14.04, which provides five
 different varieties: <code class="language-plaintext highlighter-rouge">gcc-arm-linux-gnueabi</code>, <code class="language-plaintext highlighter-rouge">gcc-arm-linux-gnueabihf</code>,
 <code class="language-plaintext highlighter-rouge">gcc-aarch64-linux-gnu</code>, <code class="language-plaintext highlighter-rouge">gcc-arm-linux-androideabi</code>, and <code class="language-plaintext highlighter-rouge">gcc-none-eabi</code>.
-Of these, you probably won&rsquo;t be using the latter three, since they are for 64-bit ARM, Android on ARM, and raw ARM binaries (e.g. without Linux).
-Of the remaining two, the former is soft-float, meaning it doesn&rsquo;t use Thumb instructions or a hardware floating-point unit, whereas the latter uses both, so we want to pick <code class="language-plaintext highlighter-rouge">gcc-arm-linux-gnueabi</code>.
+Of these, you probably won’t be using the latter three, since they are for 64-bit ARM, Android on ARM, and raw ARM binaries (e.g. without Linux).
+Of the remaining two, the former is soft-float, meaning it doesn’t use Thumb instructions or a hardware floating-point unit, whereas the latter uses both, so we want to pick <code class="language-plaintext highlighter-rouge">gcc-arm-linux-gnueabi</code>.
 This should automatically add in associated dependencies such as